ajnelson/regxml_extractor/README.md

     regxml_extractor.sh image_file

 Output:
-* `*.hive` --- Hive files extracted from file system.
+* `*.hive` -- Hive files extracted from file system, named in discovery order.
+* `manifest.txt` -- A map of the hive names to the disk image and file system path where they were found.
-* `*.hive.regxml` --- RegXML produced from the hive of matching number.
+* `*.hive.regxml` -- RegXML produced from the hive of matching number.
-* `*.hive.checked.regxml` --- RegXML, pretty-printed and validated by xmllint.
+* `*.hive.checked.regxml` -- RegXML, pretty-printed and validated by xmllint.
-* `out.sqlite` --- SQLite database representing all hives' contents that could be read by `dfxml.py` and `rx_make_database.py`.
+* `out.sqlite` -- SQLite database representing all hives' contents that could be read by `dfxml.py` and `rx_make_database.py`.
+Processing errors are captured in a table.
+(Run `sqlite3 out.sqlite` and `.schema` to see the tables available.)
-* `*.err.log` --- Standard error of the process generating the matching file name.
+* `*.err.log` -- Standard error of the process generating the matching file name.
 Be on the lookout for non-0-byte error logs.

 If you don't want to install the scripts, you can run the above from the extracted source directory.

 ## Tested environments